knegusen/redux-test-utils/readme.md

 # redux-test-utils

-Test utils to be able to easier test containers in redux.
+Test utils to simplify testing of containers in redux.

 ## Install